Cristina Amon: Honors and awards

 Amon holds a number of honours and awards.
 She is a life fellow of the American Association for the Advancement of Science and American Society of Mechanical Engineers (ASME).
-She is a fellow of the Canadian Society for Mechanical Engineering, American Society for Engineering Education (ASEE), and Institute of Electrical and Electronics Engineers.
+She is a fellow of the Canadian Society for Mechanical Engineering, American Society for Engineering Education (ASEE), Institute of Electrical and Electronics Engineers, and Canadian Academy of Engineering.
 She received several awards from the ASEE, including the prestigious 1997 George Westinghouse and 2002 Ralph Coats Roe Awards.
 In 2003, she received the Hispanic Engineer National Achievement Education Award and, in 2005, she was named one of America's most important Hispanics in technology and business.
 In 2006, she was elected as a member into the National Academy of Engineering.
 In 2015, Amon received the Ontario Professional Engineers Gold Medal from Professional Engineers Ontario and the Ontario Society of Professional Engineers.
 In 2017, she received the Engineering Institute of Canada's Sir John Kennedy Medal.
+The most current award she received is 2020 Engineers Canada Gold Medal Award.

 Her editorship roles include the ASME Journal of Heat Transfer, IEEE Transactions on Components and Packaging Technology, and Frontiers in Heat and Mass Transfer.

 Amon is featured in the Notable Women in Computing cards.